Liliʻuokalani Trust: History

 Liliʻuokalani executed a Deed of Trust in 1909, establishing the foundation for the Trust that bears her name.

 The former monarch was passionate about the children of Hawaiʻi and "was active in the organization of schools for Hawaiian youth".
 In her will, she gave her estate over to provide native Hawaiian orphaned children (later changed to destitute children).
-Hence, Lili'uokalani aimed to address the challenges of child welfare post-European Colonization in Hawaiʻi.
+Hence, Lili'uokalani aimed to address the challenges of child welfare post-European Colonization in Hawai'i.
 The Liliʻuokalani Trust was created to reflect welfare programs that were effective in other countries post Industrialization.

 The Deed of Trust, executed by Queen Liliʻuokalani states that “all the property of the Trust Estate, both principal and income … shall be used by the Trustees for the benefit of orphan and other destitute children in the Hawaiian Islands, the preference given to Hawaiian children of pure or part-aboriginal blood.”

 Since its establishment, the Trust has been focused on providing social services for vulnerable children.
 By 1953, the Trust was one of the three voluntary casework agencies in Hawaiʻi; the others being Children and Family Services and Catholic Social Services".

 The first elected woman to the board of the trust and chairperson was Clorinda Low Lucas.
 Lucas cited her involvement with the Trust as the "most gratifying" of all her community projects.
 Lucas was integral in creating foster care and adoption as a means of caring for destitute children, as opposed to then-standard practices of sending children to orphanages.
 She worked with her son-in-law, Myron B. Thompson, who led the development of a foster care and adoption program for the trust.